N3rdL0rd/crashlink/pyhl/README.md

 ## Why?

 crashlink is Python through and through - embedding a second language internally just feels icky, and this feels much more elegant to end users.
+(Internally, this is infinitely harder to work with and uglier to write for, but that's not the point.)

 ## Building